row = cursor.fetchone()

-This method retrieves the next row of a query result set,
+This method retrieves the next row of a query result set and

-returned by the MySQL server converted to Python objects.
+data returned by the MySQL server, converted to Python objects.

-You must fetch all rows before being able to execute new queries using the same connection.
+You must fetch all rows for the current query before executing new statements using the same connection.